 - Grow Your Own Pizza: Gardening Plans and Recipes for Kids is nonfiction, with a wonderful plan for a pizza garden.
 If you can work out the logistics (at school, or at home with your own kids), there are few better learning experiences than planting a garden.
 The number of science, math, and physical education connections is impressive, and the kids will enjoy their time in the fresh air.

 Just for fun, a 64GB Pizza USB Flash Drive completes the pizza look in your room with pizazz.

 - Agriculture in the Classroom’s pizza lesson breaks it down by the regions the ingredients hail from.
 You’ll find links to further data about the plants and animals involved, math, and a simple food craft.
 You can knock off a bunch of economics standards with this site.
 Have the kids locate all the places mentioned, and cover geography as well.

 - Create a math lesson based on nutrition information labels for pizza.
-Here is data for Pizza Hut’s pizza in particular, and here is Atlanta Bread Company, for comparison.
+Here is data for Pizza Hut’s pizza in particular, and here is a more general source, for comparison.
 Have students try out search engines to find nutrition data for their favorite brands of pizza, and chart the differences.
 Take it a step further and calculate the values for homemade pizza, using recipes the kids bring in from home.
 Do you see a science fair project in the making here?